November 1922

 Dorney (2017), pg 171

 An anti-Treaty column, under Charlie Daly, is captured at Munacool [or Meenabul], Dunlewy, Co.
 Donegal.
 The column had not posted sentries and it was surrounded.
 They surrendered without a shot being fired.
-Along with Charlie Daly, among the other seven anti-Treaty men captured were Timothy O’Sullivan, Daniel Enright and Sean Larkin.
-The eight men arrested were subsequently sentences to death on the 18th January 1923 – see March 14th 1923.

-Another anti-Treaty column, under Sean Lehane, escapes Donegal by taking a boat across Donegal Bay to Sligo.
+Another anti-Treaty column, under Sean Lehane, escapes from Donegal by taking a boat across Donegal Bay to Sligo.

 Ozseker (2019), pg 191; Ó Duibhir (2011), pgs 210-211 & 222

-Liam Lynch arrives in Dublin and sets up his HQ in Tower House, Santry - the home of Mr and Mrs Michael Fitzgerald and Misses Nora, Kit and Nan Cassidy.
+Liam Lynch arrives in Dublin and sets up his HQ in Tower House, Santry - the home of Mr and Mrs Michael Fitzgerald and Nora, Kit and Nan Cassidy.

 O’Donoghue (1986), pg 277